proteanhq/protean/docs/core-concepts/building-blocks/events.md

 They are also appropriate for composing a custom view of the state based on events (for example in Command Query Resource Separation).

+#### Multiple Event Types

+Aggregates usually emit events of multiple delta event types.
+Each event is individually associated with the aggregate.

 ### Fact Events

 A fact event encloses the entire state of the aggregate at that specific point